 Should I Visit Disney World for Remy’s Ratatouille Adventure in 2021 or 2022?

 A Disney World attraction 99% of the time will never be better than it is when it first opens.
 All the animatronics, special effect, etc are usually working perfectly, and unfortunately, after a year or so, it’s not always guaranteed they will be running the same.

 That’s why we always prefer to experience a new attraction right away.

-Coming in 2021 will also have its benefits with more new attractions open by then and Disney World’s 50th Anniversary celebration.
+Coming in 2022 though will also have its benefits with more new attractions open by then and Disney World’s 50th Anniversary celebration still going on.